 When building a brand, it’s not enough to create a great product or service and call it a day.
 If you want your brand to have any sort of longevity, you need to build strong relationships with people—and that requires something more: transparency.
 People want to see your brand as a whole entity.
 They want to know not only what you do but what your brand truly values and believes in.
-Specifically, they want to know your:
+Specifically, they want to know your Brand Heart.
+This includes your:

 - Purpose: Why do you exist?